 It is recommended that patients receive guidance from an Accredited Exercise Physiologist.
-An Accredited Exercise Physiologist will help to design an exercise program that takes proper account of the individual’s functional capacity, treatment status, physical limitations, and exercise preferences and history.
+An Accredited Exercise Physiologist will help design an exercise program that considers the individual’s functional capacity, treatment status, physical limitations, and exercise preferences and history.

 While it’s true that exercise can sometimes be difficult when dealing with the effects of chemotherapy, its benefits make it well worth the extra effort.
-Side effects of chemotherapy such as nausea and fatigue can be alleviated with exercise.
-Another important effect of exercise is its ability to strengthen the immune system, something that is extremely supportive of health.
+Side effects of chemotherapy, such as nausea and fatigue, can be alleviated with exercise.
+Another important effect of exercise is its ability to strengthen the immune system, which is extremely supportive of health.

 Additional ways to help manage cancer related fatigue

-In addition to a suitable program of exercise, there are numerous other things that patients can do to help with their CRF.
+In addition to a suitable exercise program, there are numerous other things that patients can do to help with their CRF.
 Some of these include:

 - Having several times of rest and naps during the course of the day.